Danielle Williams (softball): College career

 During her senior year in 2022, she posted a 25–3 record, with a 1.49 ERA, 270 strikeouts, 19 complete games and 10 shutouts during the regular season.
 She won the pitching triple crown in the Big Ten after leading the conference in ERA (1.49), strikeouts (270), and wins (25), in 187 2/3 innings.
 On March 20, 2022, she pitched her second career no-hitter in a game against Michigan State.
 She became the 11th pitcher in program history to throw multiple no-hitters in their career.
 During conference play, she led the Big Ten with a 14–2 record and 139 strikeouts, while ranking fourth with a 1.99 ERA.
 Following an outstanding season she was named a unanimous first-team All Big Ten honoree, and the Big Ten Pitcher of the Year.
 She became the sixth unanimous Pitcher of the Year honoree in conference history.
 She was also named a first-team All-American and a top-ten finalist for USA Softball Collegiate Player of the Year.
 During the 2022 NCAA Division I softball tournament she earned the win in all three games of the Evanston Regional, posting a 3.06 ERA and 17 strikeouts in 16 innings to help Northwestern advance to the Super Regionals for the first time since her freshman year in 2019.

+During her graduate student year in 2023 she posted a 23–3 record with a 2.22 ERA and 196 strikeouts in 164 innings.
+Following the season she earned her fourth first team all-Big Ten award, becoming the 11th player in Big Ten history and the third Wildcat to do so.
+She finished her career at Northwestern as the program's all-time leader in wins with 106, and fourth in program history with 1,123 strikeouts.